The Hand Embroidery Heart

 This next stitch is very common as well.
 This stitch is mainly used to create a solid shape in embroidery.
 This stitch is extremely easy and doesn’t take much time at all

-then insert the needle back into the fabric in the other side of the shape or heat making a straight line.
+- then insert the needle back into the fabric on the other side of the shape or heat making a straight line.

 In the end, your finished design should be solid and completely filled.